-From the hotels to the visas, planning a trip can get expensive.
+From the hotels, to travel insurance and visas, to eating out while traveling solo, planning a trip can get expensive.
 Airfare, however, ALWAYS seems to be the highest expense.
 Wondering how to always find the cheapest flights?
 Blogger Ciara Johnson shares 9 proven tips that have helped her fly to over 20 countries - never paying more than $500 for a flight.
 Seriously, keep reading.
 You don't wanna miss this.

 1. Be Flexible

 Be flexible with locations, airlines, dates, etc. Ditch the bucket list.
 Specific dates will lock you into prices.
 You could discover an amazing place you knew nothing about.

 There are several airline sites that allow you to search for flights without entering a destination-Google Flights, Skyscanner,etc. If you aren’t obligated to be somewhere on certain dates search for flights first, THEN choose dates based on what’s the most affordable.
 Then plan your trip based on that.